 Judith Larson has been a teacher for more than 20 years, teaching in both traditional classrooms and schools using the Montessori Method of education.
 She holds a Masters in Education and is certified in the Montessori Method.
 Judith also has extensive experience in administration.
 She was the Director of her own Montessori school and was the Human Resources Manager for a rehabilitation clinic where she developed many policies and procedures and served on the executive committee.
 She has also served as a member of the Blue Ridge Montessori School board.

 Phil Louer studied sociology at Virginia Polytechnic Institute and State University.
 After college he began working in the building trades and has been operating as a Class A residential contractor since 1980.
-In 1985, Phil co-founded North American Gem Carvers- a consortium of unique artists working in the gem stone medium.
+In 1985, Phil co-founded North American Gem Carvers- a consortium of unique artists working with precious stones and minerals.
 North American Gem Carvers’ art can be seen in museum exhibitions and galleries across the country.
-One of Phil’s past times is folk dancing, and since 1985 he has been performing with the Hoorah Cloggers, a performance Appalachian dance troupe, at Legacy’s Global Youth Village.
+Phil is a small business owner and an entrepreneur.
+One of Phil’s pastimes is folk dancing, and since 1985 he has been performing with the Hoorah Cloggers, an Appalachian dance performance troupe at many festivals and annually at Legacy’s Global Youth Village.

 Anne Elise Thomas, Ph.D. is a trained ethnomusicologist with expertise in the music and culture of the Middle East.
 She spent several years living in Jordan and Egypt while she completed her doctoral research.
-She has extensive experience as an educator and youth facilitator and has coordinated and taught the Global Music Workshop at Legacy’s Global Youth Village since 2005.
-Currently, she is employed as Educational Program Coordinator at Jefferson Center, a performing arts facility in Roanoke, Virginia.
-She is also an accomplished performer of the qanun, a 78-stringed lap harp played in Arab classical music.
+She has extensive experience as an educator and youth facilitator and has coordinated and taught world music activities at Legacy’s Global Youth Village since 2005.
+Mother of two young daughters, she is also an accomplished performer of the qanun, a 78-stringed lap harp played in Arab classical music.